 The Center hosts educational seminars in partnership with industry to keep Cornell faculty, staff, and students abreast of the latest computing technologies.
 Participants include Cisco, Dell, DataDirect Networks, Eucalyptus, Intel, Globus Online, Microsoft, and Red Hat.

-Through our Corporate Program, industry partners can develop more in-depth relationships with CAC that include other benefits such as product testing and feedback, conference presentations, custom Virtual Workshops, etc. Ocarina Networks, for example, partnered with CAC to stress test their data compression product and to receive suggestions for product improvements.
+Through our Partner Program, small businesses, corporations, universities and other institutions can develop more in-depth relationships with CAC that include other benefits such as product testing and feedback, conference presentations, custom Virtual Workshops, etc. Ocarina Networks, for example, partnered with CAC to stress test their data compression product and to receive suggestions for product improvements.
 Their hardware/software solution was a success and the company was subsequently acquired by Dell.